-Scholars have also started to provide a descriptive picture of the formal legal institutions related to equity crowdfunding markets, especially the laws that regulate access to equity crowdfunding for firms and crowdinvestors (e.g., Horváthová, 2018; Vismara, 2016).
+Scholars have also started to provide a descriptive picture of the formal legal institutions related to equity crowdfunding markets, especially the laws that regulate access to equity crowdfunding for firms and crowdinvestors (e.g., Vismara, 2016; Horváthová, 2018).
 Legal restrictions on public offerings of shares to the general public have constrained the development of equity crowdfunding markets in many countries (Bruton et al., 2015).
-For instance, equity crowdfunding has played a trivial role in the United States, probably because Securities and Exchange Commission (SEC) regulations previously required entrepreneurial firms that solicit equity investments from nonaccredited investors to register for a disproportionately costly public offering.
-With the SEC approval of Title III of the JOBS act, nonaccredited, amateur investors will now be able to invest in such entrepreneurial firms.
+For instance, equity crowdfunding has played a trivial role in the US, probably because SEC regulations required entrepreneurial firms that solicit equity investments from non-accredited investors to register for a disproportionately costly public offering.
+With the SEC approval of Title III of the JOBS act, non-accredited, amateur investors will now be able to invest in such entrepreneurial firms.
 Yet, regulations do not always positively influence the size of crowdfunding markets.
 For example, in the Canadian case, despite introducing equity crowdfunding rules in 2016, no entrepreneur to date has used the Canadian crowdfunding securities exemption.
-Informal institutions have also been correlated with various crowdfunding metrics; however, because informal institutions show little variation over time, the cross-country nature of the evidence does not directly allow causal inference (Cumming, Leboeuf, & Schwienbacher, 2017).
+Informal institutions have also been correlated to various crowdfunding metrics; but because informal institutions show little variation over time, the cross-country nature of the evidence does not directly allow causal inference (Cumming et al., 2017d).

-Horváthová (2018, Table 28.1) summarized equity crowdfunding regulations in 42 countries around the world.
-Countries with specific crowdfunding regulations as of 2017 include Austria (2015), Canada (2015), China (2015), Finland (2016), France (2014), Germany (2015), Israel (2017), Italy (2012), Japan (2014), Lithuania (2016), the Netherlands (2016), New Zealand (2014), Portugal (2015), Spain (2015), the United Kingdom (2000), and the United States (2012, 2015).
+Horváthová (2018, Table 28.1) summarizes equity crowdfunding regulations in 42 countries around the world.
+Countries with specific crowdfunding regulations as of 2017 include Austria (2015), Canada (2015), China (2015), Finland (2016), France (2014), Germany (2015), Israel (2017), Italy (2012), Japan (2014), Lithuania (2016), the Netherlands (2016), New Zealand (2014), Portugal (2015), Spain (2015), the U.K. (2000), and the U.S. (2012, 2015).
 Countries without specific crowdfunding regulations normally have securities regulations that are pertinent to crowdfunding activities.
 Such countries include Australia, Belgium, Brazil, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Greece, Hong Kong, Hungary, Iceland, Ireland, Malta, Poland, Romania, Slovakia, Slovenia, Sweden, and Switzerland.
 Further, some countries have crowdfunding legislation proposed but not yet signed into law.
 Examples are Australia, Israel, Latvia, and Luxembourg.
-Other countries, such as Russia, have recently put together working groups to develop crowdfunding rule proposals.
+And other countries such as Russia have recently put together working groups to develop crowdfunding rule proposals.

 Still, existing crowdfunding research has only skimmed the surface of how country institutions may limit adverse selection and moral hazard issues in equity crowdfunding markets and thus influence firm success.
-One may ask why there has been such limited research, given the widespread interest in institutions in the management literature, the fact that cross-border crowdfunding is commonplace, and the potential role of crowdfunding in entrepreneurial internationalization (Cumming & Johan, 2016).
+One may ask why there is such limited research, given the widespread interest in institutions in the management literature, the fact that cross-border crowdfunding is commonplace and the potential role of crowdfunding in entrepreneurial internationalization (Cumming and Johan, 2016).
 We believe this lack of evidence relates to the current focus in equity crowdfunding research on funding success on platforms.
-Thus, as highlighted above, while some studies have begun to consider how institutions influence the size of equity crowdfunding markets as a whole, we lack empirical evidence on how (bundles of) country-level institutions might influence the selection and development of viable ECF firms in different countries (Table 1).
+Thus, as highlighted before, while some studies have begun to study how institutions influence the size of equity crowdfunding markets as a whole, we lack empirical evidence on how (bundles of) country-level institutions might influence the selection and development of viable ECF firms in different countries (Table 1).
 Clearly, future research needs to address several complex issues.

 One common issue is that the heterogeneity in the scope and goals of laws often remains underappreciated.
 Specifically, some laws regulate the amounts of money that firms can raise or the maximum amount of money investors can invest in equity crowdfunding campaigns.
-For instance, in the United Kingdom there is an aggregate investment limit of 10% of net investable financial assets that can be allocated to equity crowdfunding by individual investors (Hornuf & Schwienbacher, 2017).
-In essence, these laws might have minimal effects with regard to reducing potential adverse selection and moral hazard problems, but do limit the exposure of investors to the risks and uncertainty involved in equity crowdfunding.
+For instance, in the UK, there is an aggregate investment limit of 10% of net investable financial assets that can be allocated to equity crowdfunding by individual investors (Hornuf and Schwienbacher, 2017).
+In essence, these laws might have limited effects on reducing potential adverse selection and moral hazard problems but do limit the exposure of investors to the risks and uncertainty involved in equity crowdfunding.